software-students-spring2024/1-specification-exercise-team-sbns/README.md

  - **Rita Hsu (Third Year Student at NYU).**
   - I interviewed her based around her purposes of using Albert.
 She is representative of an end-user of Albert as she has been consistently using it for three years and would be able to help identify common goals/needs for NYU students as well as points of frustration.
 She is also familiar with it, having used it for 3 years at this point, making her an ideal person to help identify user requirements.

+ - **Basia Fellner-Dublin (Fourth Year Student at NYU).**
+  - I kept my questions open-ended at the beginning and once we had identified a big key issue, we went into a bit more detail not only about this specific problem, but also about how she thinks we could address it.
+She is a good representative as a fourth year who has a lot of experience using Albert.

 ### Goals Or Needs
  - Finding which classes are offered each semester.
    - Some classes are not offered every semester and sometimes they are with different professors.
 Albert allows students to see the current classes offered for each semester and the professors who are teaching them.
  - Checking if classes are on waitlist and how many people are on the waitlist.
    - Sometimes classes get canceled or filled up before students can sign up.
 Albert tells students which classes are available as well as how many students are waitlisted and which position the student is on the waitlist.
+ - Creating a notifications tab so that users can receive updates on specific classes.
+   - Rather than making users search for a class over and over when they want to receive updates, users should be able to 'follow' classes of their choice and receive status updates on major changes.
  - Looking at course grades
    - Students should be able to access their course midterm/final grades, as well as past grades.
 They should also be able to request a transcript.
+ - Creating a dedicated part of the app for course search.
+   - Separate, smaller containers overlayed across the home page causes too many issues.
+There should be a button that takes the user to a dedicated full-screen course search.
+ - Organizing course search more intuitively and implementing a simple 'back' button for easier navigation.
+   - The organization of the course search should be redone so that it is more user-friendly and consistent across all pages.
+A 'back' button should replace some of Albert's current navigation tools for increased simplicity and ease of navigation.

 ### Problems or Frustrations
  - The public course search UI is very lengthy and difficult to use on mobile and on desktop.